ruchkarvadval/ruchkarvadval.github.io/README.md

 ```

 **Enable GitHub Pages:**
-1. Go to your repository Settings
+1. Go to your repository Settings: https://github.com/ruchkarvadval/ruchkarvadval.github.io/settings/pages
 2. Navigate to Pages section
 3. Under "Source", select "GitHub Actions"
 4. The workflow will automatically deploy on every push to `main`
+5. Your site will be live at: `https://ruchkarvadval.github.io/`

 ### Deploy via Lovable